The Danger of Incomplete Pictures, Part 2: Story/Task Decomposition and Estimation as Design

 This example may seem unusually large in scope (and I would agree), but I use it to illustrate the benefit of breaking bigger problems into smaller ones.

-An example of a user story we might be more likely to see might could be: “As a customer, I want to process an order using a credit card for payment” (which we will title the Submit Order story).
+An example of a user story we might be more likely to see could be: “As a customer, I want to process an order using a credit card for payment” (which we will title the Submit Order story).
 We will use this story to walk through estimation and task decomposition to help gain a shared understanding of the true requirements and to help reveal uncertainty and any hidden assumptions.

 Estimation Buckets